jianfenw/multiChatSystem/README.md

 You can kill the program with your hand!

 #
-Please `Star` this project if you find it interesting and helpful copyright@jwangee
+Please `Star` this project if you find it interesting and helpful<br>
+copyright@jwangee